Libre-TrainSim/Libre-TrainSim/README.md

 - Menu System with integrated Game Content Packages **(done)**
 - More Routes per Track **(in progress)**
 - Changing Trains per Scenario **(in progress)**
+- Changing the way how the upcoming rails, signals, and stations are loaded ingame. *(Rails and Signals wont be unloaded during the game anymore, so they will be available the whole game.
+The route for the train will be compiled at beginning of the game.
+That makes predicting of signals and stations possible)*
+- Adding prediction of Stations
+- Adding visible timetable in train
+- Releasing v0.6
 - More Features such as adding Rail steep, Train Functionality, Editor, Website, Landscape Editor..

 ## Links: